sozi-projects/Sozi-website/content/pages/en/about.md

 Sozi is a zooming presentation editor and player.
 Unlike in most presentation applications, a Sozi document is not organised as a slideshow, but rather as a poster where the content of your presentation can be freely laid out.
-Playing such a presentation consists in a series of translations, zooms and rotations that allow to focus on the elements you want to show.
+Playing such a presentation consists in a series of translations, zooms and rotations that enable to focus on the elements you want to show.

 Below is an example of what can be done with Sozi.
 More examples are shown [here](https://senshu.github.io/Sozi-demos){:target="_blank"}.